annMusenya/ColumbiaX/README.md

 Lecture 8: We move to general linear classifiers.
 We discuss in detail the geometric understanding of the problem, which is crucial to appreciating what a linear classifier tries to do.
 We discuss the first linear classifier called the Perceptron.
 While this method has been improved upon, the Perceptron will provide us with our first occasion to discuss iterative algorithms for model learning.

-### Week 5
-Lecture 9: We discuss logistic regression, a discriminative linear classification model.
-We compare with the generative Bayes classification model via the log odds function.